Food Relationship

 Self-care has a HUGE part to play in changing your relationship with food.
 Turning to food for comfort or different emotions often stems from a lack of “me time” or properly tending to emotions that arise.

-During your self-care routine, aim to take the time to reflect on yourself and how you are feeling.
+During your self-care routine, aim to take the time to reflect on how you arere feeling.
 Reflection can help you learn more about yourself and your triggers and reduce stress levels.
 In turn, this will help prevent you from reaching for food to cope with difficult emotions and situations.

 Discover effective strategies to overcome fog eating and regain control over your eating habits with this informative infographic.